Jose-MPM/Jose-MPM/README.md

   <br>
   🌱 I’m currently learning about BackEnd Web Development, Machine Learning and things related to AI.
   <br>
-  :world: I know that I can't change the world, change is generational and I'm seek to collaborate on.
+  I know that I can't change the world, change is generational and I'm seek to collaborate on.
   <br>
    🤔 I’m looking for help with cibersegurity, show me
    <br>
-   I love program and in my live I looking learn all I can, and not only thing related with computer science 💻
+   I love program and in my live I looking learn all I can, and not only thing related with computer science. 💻
   <br>
 </p>